 Where are the lessons located?

-- DARTMOUTH LOCATION: Hearthstone Inn (Formerly the Quality Inn), 313 Prince Albert Road, Dartmouth, Nova Scotia.
+- DARTMOUTH LOCATION: Hearthstone Inn (Formerly the Quality Inn), 313 Prince Albert Road, Dartmouth, NS.

 - Pick up and drop off in-vehicle lessons in Halifax and Dartmouth accommodate students schedules including home, school or workplace.